ralphm10/bookmark-manager/README.md

 As a busy developer
 So that I can easy find bookmarks
 I would like to be able to filter bookmarks on their tags

+As a busy developer
+So that I can can  maintain my own bookmark list
+I want to sign up with my email address

+As a busy developer
+So that I can keep my account secure
+I want to sign in with my email and password
 ```